 Power: aptitude, competence, competency, endowment, faculty, qualification

-Page 699
+Page

-Test 6
+Test

-Can success be disastrous?
+success be disastrous?

 Success the accomplishment of a feat or triumph.
 Oftentimes, success can lead to the attainment of popularity or profit.
 Even though such achievement is normally good, it can sometimes be a complete debacle.
 In the play Julius Casear, by notable playwright William Shakespeare, Caesar’s success resulted in disaster because as he rose to prominence, his “friends” grew increasingly jealous and fearful and wound up murdering him.

-The 30 Years War resulted in a numerous amount of people to be killed.
-Both literature and history provide a plethora of examples that support the idea that success can be disastrous.
+of people to be killed.
+Both literature and history provide a plethora of

-reat Roman general who had recently returned to Rome after a military victory in Spain.
+Julius Caesar was a great Roman general who had recently returned to Rome after a military victory in Spain.
 His closest friends and collegues at first welcomed him, but ultimately grew fearful because they did not want Casear to rise to more power.
 If Caesar were to become king, it would mean the end of Rome’s republican system of government, in which senators, representing the citizens of Rome, wield most of the power.
 To noblemen like Brutus and Cassius, who consider themselves the equals of Caesar or any other citizen, Caesar’s coronation would mean they would no longer be free men but rather slaves.
 Although Caesar never explicitly said that he wanted to be king—he even refused the crown three times in a dramatic public display—his actions show that he regards himself as special and superior to other mortals.
 In his own mind, he seems already to be an absolute ruler.
 Because of this, his closets friends plotted to and succeeded in killing him.
 The tragedy of Casears murder by his closet friends illustrates how sometimes success can disastrous.

+Another instance where success became disaterous was with the late singer Whitney Houston, who died os a drug overdose after years of struggling with additction despite achieving world-wide fame for her music and acting career.
 Whitney Elizabeth Houston (August 9, 1963 – February 11, 2012) was an American recording artist, actress, producer, and model.
 In 2009, the Guinness World Records cited her as the most awarded female act of all time.[1]
 Houston was one of the world's best-selling music artists, having sold over 200 million records worldwide.[2]
 She released six studio albums, one holiday album and three movie soundtrack albums, all of which have diamond, multi-platinum, platinum or gold certification.
 Houston's crossover appeal on the popular music charts, as well as her prominence on MTV, starting with her video for "How Will I Know",[3] influenced several African American female artists to follow in her footsteps.[4][5]

 Houston is the only artist to chart seven consecutive No. 1 Billboard Hot 100 hits.[6]
 She is the second artist behind Elton John and the only female artist to have two number-one Billboard 200 Album awards (formerly "Top Pop Album") on the Billboard magazine year-end charts.[7]
 Houston's 1985 debut album Whitney Houston became the best-selling debut album by a female act at the time of its release.[8]
 The album was named Rolling Stone's best album of 1986, and was ranked at number 254 on Rolling Stone's list of the 500 Greatest Albums of All Time.[8]
 Her second studio album Whitney (1987) became the first album by a female artist to debut at number one on the Billboard 200 albums chart.[8]
 The tragedy of Whitney Houston’s death taught a lesson to all of us; success can attribute to disaster.
 Despite all her money, fame and world-wide success, she could not control her addiction and wound up dying at a very young age as a result, leaving her teenage daughter behind.